3 - 8 pounds

 Arctic Graylings love to feed on zooplanktons.
 As they grow older, they also eat insects found on the surface of the water as well as fish eggs, planktons, lemmings, and other crustaceans.
 Generally, they eat whatever is available to them.

-The average size for the Arctic Grayling is 10-16 inches even though it can reach up to 30 (which is rare).
+The average size for the Arctic Grayling is 10-16 inches even though it can reach up to 30 which is rare.
 Their weight can range from 2 to 8 pounds.
 In Alaska, the largest Arctic Grayling caught measured 24 inches and weighed more than 5 pounds.
 Arctic Graylings may live up to 30 years old.

-Despite being classified as sensitive in the General Status of Alberta Wild Species, the Arctic Grayling population is now considered stable.
 Fly fishing is a good technique for catching Arctic Graylings; anglers may use dry or wet flies and black or brown Woolly worms as baits.

 The Arctic Graylings abound the Arctic and Pacific waters as well as the Missouri River.
 They are native to several states in Montana and Michigan although their species is now extinct in the latter.
 They can also be found in lakes like in the Uinta Mountains and the Toppings Lake.
-They thrive in drainages from Canada to Alaska.
+They thrive in drainage from Canada to Alaska.

 They like the cold waters of medium to large lakes and rivers.
 However, when they breed, they would return to the rocky streams.
 They spawn from May to June in clear, shallow waters with a rocky bottom.
 They like open waters with huge quantities of oxygen.